 Appreciation doesn’t have to be a big costly thing.
 Small gestures (a hand-written thank you note, an email saying you noticed something they did right, being taken out for lunch and told what a valuable team member they are) can make a huge difference.
 Managers should make showing appreciation a priority every day; both to the individuals, and to their teams as a whole.
 This single thing can turn around a culture and a workforce.

 To bring innovative ideas to the business

 Employees want to bring their ideas to the table.
 They don’t expect that everything they put forward will be acted upon, but they want to know their innovation is valued.
 Sometimes asking them to give more thought to the idea and returning with a plan of how they can make it work inspires and motivates them to keep striving to get better and better.

-Employees also want opportunities for innovation.’
+Employees also want opportunities for innovation.
 Not long ago, Google announced a 20 percent creative time policy, which encouraged employees to work on any innovative ideas they have that were company-related during 20 percent of their hours at work.
 Alexander Hiam, author of Business Innovation for Dummies applauds this concept.
 “People need to be given a chance to bring about something new and exciting,” Hiam says.
 “Just asking people for ideas doesn’t create innovation.
 It’s a culmination of creativity and leadership.”
 You might not be able to give your employees this much time to work on side projects, but the point is finding ways you can foster innovation.
-Perhaps it’s ‘ through employee brainstorming sessions that allow the staff to work with new people and generate fresh ideas, or a prize for the best idea of the year ” one that gets implemented.
+Use employee brainstorming sessions that allow the staff to work each other to generate fresh ideas; perhaps a prize for the best idea that gets implemented.
 The how isn’t as important as the fact that you’re giving your employees the opportunities.
 You never know if one of them will come up with the idea that skyrockets your business to the next level.